Tanis-02/PeakMountainLodge/README.md

 ## Documentation

-- Please use the following link to view the [JavaDoc](https://acavallaro75.github.io/SandyShoresResort/index.html)
+- Please use the following link to view the [JavaDoc](https://acavallaro75.github.io/SandyShoresResort/index.html) for this project.

 ## Diagrams